The Invincible Iron Fold

 “A while.”
 He sat quietly for a moment.
 “I became the thing I’m trying to destroy, didn’t I?”

 “Yes.”
 I twiddled my thumbs.
 “I’d have to work it out with the higher-ups, but if you come back to school rehabilitated, and are still interested, I could probably find you work as a F.O.L.D. strategist.
-Even get you a puppet of your own.”
+Even get you a puppet of your own.
+We could use your help in ending the war.”

 “So you don’t know.”